MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/create-dpm-protection-groups.md

 -   **Specify online protection data**: If you want to back up to the cloud with Azure Backup, specify the workloads you want to back up.

 -   **Specify online backup schedule** : If you're backing up to Azure, specify how often incremental backups to Azure should occur.
 You can schedule backups to run every day/week/month/year and the time/date at which they should run.
 Backups can occur up to twice a day.
-Each time a back up runs, a data recovery point is created in Azure from the copy of the backed up data stored on the DPM disk.
+Each time a backup runs, a data recovery point is created in Azure from the copy of the backed-up data stored on the DPM disk.

 -   **Specify online retention policy**: If you're backing up to Azure, you can specify how the recovery points created from the daily/weekly/monthly/yearly backups are retained in Azure.